0xlipon/BugBounty/README.md

 # BugBounty
-Just the Recon for Pentesting and Bug Bounty Hunting.
+Recon for Pentesting and Bug Bounty Hunting 🕵️